Skip to main content

 Run or retrieve all executions of Synchronization Task Definitions.

-The "private" task execution permission enabling end users to retrieve an import report is also specific to the "import" feature (see next section).
-Such a "private" permission does not exist with a regular Synchronization Task.
+The private task execution permission that allows end users to retrieve an import report is specific to the Import feature (see next section).

 Configuration